JianAV/JianAV/README.md

 - 👋 Hi, I’m @Jian
 - 👀 I’m interested in learning Software and Full-Stack Development
 - 🌱 I’m currently learning SQL
-- 💞️ I’m not quite looking to collaborate on anything at the moment.
+- 💞️ I'd be glad to collaborate on web applications.
 - 📫 Reach me at jian.verdad@gmail.com

 <!---